 My courses use social theory and political economy to critically examine the relationships among people's lives, knowledge, institutions, polices, and practices in the fields of feminism, education, and international development from theoretical, historical, and comparative perspectives.
 I have recently taught Political Economy & Education; Theories of Wealth, Poverty & Education; and Globalization & Education.
 I have also previously taught courses, such as Global Poverty, Introduction to Gender & Women's Studies and Introduction to Feminist Theory.

 One of the most meaningful aspects of my work is advising and mentoring students.
 The bios of my graduate advisees at University of Wisconsin-Madison are listed below.

-Members of our advising group recently present on the topic of "Globalizing Race: Theories, Policies, and Practices in International Education and Development" at the following 2018 Annual Meetings:
+Members of our advising group recently presented on the topic of "Globalizing Race: Theories, Policies, and Practices in International Education and Development" at the following 2018 Annual Meetings:

 Comparative and International Education Society, Globalization and Education Special Interest Group Highlighted Session, March 29th in Mexico City.